lzh233/Typro_Note/markdown/work_log/work05.md

 ## options

-`--data_dir`: The directory which saved the celescope snp results, make sure this directory only save the data of snp results, if not, please use  `--manual_sample_list` and `--sample_list_dir` to provide a sample name list.
+`--data_dir`: The directory which saved the celescope snp results, make sure this directory only save the data of snp results, if not please use  `--manual_sample_list` and `--sample_list_dir` to provide a sample name list.

  `--results_dir` : Output directory.